magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

 1. Enter a name for your pull request.

-1. Scroll to the bottom of the page and click **Merge pull request**
+1. Scroll to the bottom of the page and click **Merge pull request**.

 1. Click **Confirm Merge**.